This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 2. A Nespresso machine

-Back when we used to leave the house, we were guilty of buying coffee every time we went out.
+Back when I used to leave the house, I was guilty of buying coffee every time I went out.
 But all of those coffee runs add up!
 One $4 latte a day is $120 a month!
-We absolutely had to put an end to that expense, but we didn’t want to give up our beloved coffee drinks.
-We tried the Keurig but found that the coffee it made was underwhelming.
-Once we tried our first pour of espresso from the Nespresso, there was no turning back.
+I absolutely had to put an end to that expense, but I didn’t want to give up our beloved coffee drinks.
+I tried the Keurig but found that the coffee it made was underwhelming.
+Once I tried my first pour of espresso from the Nespresso, there was no turning back.

 The Nespresso machine and pods have been a staple in our daily routine.
-We love that we can make coffee shop quality drinks from the comfort of our home for half the price.
+I love that I can make coffee shop-quality drinks from the comfort of our home for half the price.